-The bone scan is known as bone densitometry or dual-energy X-ray absorptiometry (DEXA).
+The test is known as bone densitometry or dual-energy X-ray absorptiometry (DEXA).
 This non-invasive imaging procedure uses a very small dose of radiation to create pictures of the inside of the body in order to measure bone loss.

 Essentially, it is a high-precision X-ray used to measure your bone mineral density.
 The bone scan is usually performed on the lower spine and hips, but some doctors choose to scan the entire body.